 Introduction

-This dataset contains library circulation information for books in the The Top 500 “Greatest” Novels list, the the set of novels most widely held in libraries according to OCLC.
-The Seattle Public Library (SPL) Checkout Data is one of the only publically available sources on circulation and popularity of literary texts (baccini2021explainingGupta_Christensen_Walsh_2025?), due to the unavailability of proprietary book sales data (walsh2024?).
-The dataset presented here is a combination of both the top 500 “Greatest” novels dataset published on this site, and [mirrored version of the SPL Checkout Data](top 500 “Greatest” novels](https://www.responsible-datasets-in-context.com/posts/top-500-novels/top-500-novels.html) recording checkouts from 2005 up till Feb 2025.
+This dataset contains library circulation information for books in the The Top 500 “Greatest” Novels list, the set of novels most widely held in libraries according to OCLC.
+The Seattle Public Library (SPL) Checkout Data is one of the only publically available sources on circulation and popularity of literary texts (Gupta, Christensen, and Walsh 2025), due to the unavailability of proprietary book sales data (Walsh 2022).
+The dataset presented here is a combination of both the top 500 “Greatest” novels dataset published on this site, and a mirrored version of the SPL Checkout Data recording checkouts from 2005 up till Feb 2025.

 Dataset